LCC-CIT/CS235AM-Demos/README.md

 # CS235AM-Demos
-Demo apps for the Android app dev course
+Demo Xamarin Android apps for CS235AM at LCC

 Note: All these apps are in one repository, so you will need to download or clone the whole repository even if you